UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ## Standard components
-At this point, __every__ jspsych template comes with the following 'default' components included:
+At this point, __every__ jsPsych template comes with the following 'default' components included:

 ### 1. Consent
 A consent page placeholder is included before the experiment starts.
 It is up to the specifics of your own goals (and organisation) what information should be given.
 A consent page must always implement a combination of a consent statement, a checkbox that must be checked _and_ a _button_ that needs to be clicked to give consent.
 See `consent.js` for (placeholder) content.